Senate Agenda Setting Committee

 8.3 Work closely with the University Secretary and the Chair of Senate to agree the Senate agenda, including reports and items within top level reports for listing and starring for discussion, and consider whether items should be designated as “standing items”, “principal items”, “items for approval”, or “items for information”;

-8.6 Prepare a report for submission to each meeting of Senate identifying proposed items of business for future meetings of Senate.
-An annual report shall also be developed by the committee for presentation to Senate;
+8.7 Prepare a report for submission to each meeting of Senate identifying proposed items of business for future meetings of Senate;

 9 Relationship of SASC to Senate